cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart2.md

 </details>

 ### The Results
-Then, after slimming down the spec, we end up w:
+Then, after slimming down the spec, we end up with:
 - 2 viewport resizes
 - 14 test assertions
 - 14 screenshots (all with the correct viewport sizes)
 - 2 before hook executions
 - 0 beforeEach hook executions

+If you don't remember, these were originally:
+- 14 viewport resizes
+- 14 test assertions
+- 11 screenshots (2 with the incorrect huge viewport size for each browser)
+- 13 before hook executions
+- 12 beforeEach hook executions

 This is WAYYYYYYYY better than the v4 results!